-Andrew Robinson is a transport lawyer based in Durban.
+Andrew is a transport lawyer based in Durban.

 He specialises in both commercial and the litigation aspects of shipping, admiralty, marine insurance, transport, logistics, international trade and marine environmental law, as well as maritime casualty response and subrogated recoveries.
-He heads up the practice’s Admiralty and Shipping department and is the Transport Headlight leader.
+He heads up the practice’s Admiralty and Shipping team and is the Transport team’s leader.

 He has advised a number of commodity traders and their insurers, underwriters and brokers in international trade and recovery matters.